 Closing

 Review

-Sa y:
+Say:

-Please recap what we did today.Did we achieve our objectives?
+Please recap what we did today.

+Did we achieve our objectives?

+Debrief

+DIGA

-- D: Describe one of the ELA activities that we did today. - I: Interpret that activity to your own experience and your own school work. - G: Generalize how the information you learned today will help you in school tomorrow and in your life. - A: Make a commitment to apply the learning within the next 48 hours.
+D: Describe one of the ELA activities that we did today.

+I: Interpret that activity to your own experience and your own school work.

+G: Generalize how the information you learned today will help you in school tomorrow and in your life.